 The late fees for delinquent returns are 4.5% per month of the tax imposed that you owe.
 If there is late payment, the penalty is 1% of the unpaid tax due for each of the months you are late on your payment.

-The term "transaction privilege tax", also called TPT, is one you won’t hear about outside the state of Arizona.
+The term “transaction privilege tax”, also called TPT, is one you won’t hear about outside the state of Arizona.
 While it’s generally treated just like sales tax, the transaction privilege tax differs from true sales tax in that it applies to the seller rather than the purchaser.
 Individual products and their sale aren’t taxed.
 Instead, the TPT is a gross revenues tax, which means that it’s a tax on the gross receipts for the business.
 This doesn’t directly impact the cost of a transaction, since the cost will usually be included in the sales price and passed along to the buyer.
-However, it does affect the ultimately holder of that liability, in this case the merchant whose products are being sold.
+However, it does affect the ultimate holder of that liability, in this case, the merchant whose products are being sold.

 Because of the complicated nature of Arizona’s sales tax system for out of state sellers, if you are looking to streamline and simplify the process, TaxTools sales tax software is a good fit.
 We offer data review and sorting tools that will help you determine the proper sales tax rate for each sale you make in Arizona.
 It can work with your existing e-commerce website or other transactions from within a single interface.
-Contact us today to learn more about TaxTools or signup here for a free trial.
+Click here to learn more about TaxTools or signup here for a free trial.